ArshaShiri/DevOpsBootcampTerraformDeployToEC2/README.md

 Instead of defining a new route table, we can also use the default one.
 The new resource is defined under `aws_default_route_table`.
 After applying, the results can be seen in AWS:
 ![image](https://github.com/ArshaShiri/DevOpsBootcampTerraformDeployToEC2/assets/18715119/76dc499e-f419-4301-8304-4a2ce3fb3b2f)

+## Security Group

+The `aws_security_group` resource is defined for this section.
+Don't forget to set the `my_ip` variable to your public ip address before applying.